Aberlink/Emag/README.md

 sample blog project, including drf and simple html page.
 Articles are stored in default django db, users can add new articles, read them, edit and delete.
+As article was created by user, option to change author is locked, it has to remain the same.

 ## usage:

+### 0. create conda env:
+    `conda create --name <env> --file requirements_conda.txt

 ### 1. create admin acount:
     `python manage.py createsuperuser`